-Hi from a very sunny England!
-Since we are being blessed with great weather, I needed something to serve that is light and tasty for teatime in the garden with friends and family.
-My mind instantly went to an old family favourite, Lemon Drizzle Cake.
+Hello from England!
+Whenever we are blessed with great weather, I need something to serve that is light and tasty for teatime in the garden with friends and family.
+My mind instantly goes to an old family favourite, Lemon Drizzle Cake.

 This is an incredibly easy recipe.
 I don't think recipes have to be difficult to be dazzling, and this cake is simplicity itself.
 The golden rules is that as long as you remember to use good quality ingredients, your cake will taste all the better for it.
 This is also the ultimate in quality fast food, as the preparation time is only 5-10 minutes.
 This means that if a friend calls to say they're popping over then this cake can be in the oven before they're even in their car.
 Cooking will only take 35-40 minutes in the oven, so with very little effort you'll have an amazing result and a very happy friend.

 You will need a 2-pound loaf tin for this amount of cake batter—but the ingredients are easily halved if you want to make a smaller batch.
 If you'd like to make individual treats, you can always bake the mixture in cupcake form.
 I use large muffin cases, and since it rises it gives you a flat top when it's baked, which is ideal for icing.

 This is the perfect cake for a traditional English teatime treat, or for when guests pop round.
 Treat yourself and your guests to this moist, lemony masterpiece.